seng438-winter-2023/seng438-a2-group18/seng438-a2-team_number.md

 # 2 Detailed description of unit test strategy

+We designed our unit testing by using two black box strategies called boundary value testing (BVT) and equivalence class testing (ECT).
+ECT was used to identity the input partitions for the methods.
+It was based on the output that was anticapted behaviour based on the inputs.
+The BVt was used to after we had established the minimum and maximum values that the method can accept as an input.

 // including the input partitions you have designed

 # 3 Test cases developed